BBE78/cypress-sonarqube-reporter/README.md

 ### Spec files update

-EDIT: since v1.11.0, this code snippet is useless.
-You could use the reporter without it.
+EDIT: since v1.11.0, this code snippet is useless if you're using Cypress v6+.

 ~~The magic behind the scene is the use of `Cypress.spec` object (see [Cypress documentation](https://docs.cypress.io/api/cypress-api/spec.html#Syntax)) that is only available on spec files (ie not on reporter scope), so the drawback of this workaround is to use the function `specTitle(title: string)` from `specTitle.js` instead of the suite title:~~
 ```js